Paul Bérenger: Azor Adelaide murder

+Member of Parliament

-Paul Bérenger was elected in Constituency No. 18 (Belle Rose and Quatre Bornes) at the December 1976 elections.
-The remaining 2 seats were secured by Independence Party (Labour-CAM) candidates James Burty david and Heeralall Bhugaloo.
+Bérenger was first elected in Constituency No. 18 (Belle Rose and Quatre Bornes) at the December 1976 elections.
+The remaining 2 seats were secured by Independence Party (Labour-CAM) candidates James Burty David and Heeralall Bhugaloo.
 The general elections of 1976 turned out to be a three-way contest between the Independence Party (Labour-CAM coalition), the Parti Mauricien Social Démocrate (PMSD), and the MMM.
 There was a hung parliament, with 34 of the 70 seats in the National Assembly going to the MMM, 28 seats to the Labour Party, and 8 seats to the PMSD.
 Ramgoolam remained in office, however, by forging a coalition with the PMSD for a bare majority.
-Jugnauth was appointed Leader of the Opposition.
+Anerood Jugnauth was appointed Leader of the Opposition.

-1982 General Elections
+In government and split (1982–1983)

-At the June 1982 general elections Paul Bérenger was elected in Constituency No. 18 (Belle Rose and Quatre Bornes) at the top of the list as a candidate of the MMM-PSM coalition.
+At the June 1982 general election, Bérenger was elected in Constituency No. 18 (Belle Rose and Quatre Bornes) at the top of the list as a candidate of the MMM-PSM coalition.
 His running mates Kailash Ruhee and Devanand Routho secured the remaining seats in that constituency.
-The MMM won all 60 directly elected seats in the Legislative Assembly (except for two seats allocated to Rodrigues Island).
-Anerood Jugnauth became Prime Minister, Harish Boodhoo was appointed as Deputy Prime Minister.
-Bérenger became the Minister of Finance.
+The alliance won all 60 directly elected seats in the Legislative Assembly (except for two seats allocated to Rodrigues Island).
+Jugnauth became prime minister and Harish Boodhoo was appointed deputy prime minister.
+Bérenger subsequently became the minister of finance.

+In February 1983, fearing a coup d'état by Bérenger, Jugnauth sought for help from the Indian prime minister Indira Gandhi in case such an event materialises.
+The military operation was codenamed Operation Lal Dora and Indian troops were to be deployed secretly to Mauritius.
+While Jugnauth was on a trip to India during a Non-Aligned Movement summit, Bérenger arranged for the Mauritian national anthem to be played on Independence Day in Creole and referred to it as the national language, rather than English.

-In early 1983, Bérenger proposed a constitutional amendment removing the executive powers of the Prime Minister and entrusting them to the Cabinet collectively.
-In this he was supported by Harish Boodhoo, but Jugnauth strongly objected.
-Bérenger then sought a parliamentary motion of no confidence to have Jugnauth replaced as Prime Minister by Prem Nababsing.
+Afterwards, Bérenger proposed a constitutional amendment removing the executive powers of the prime minister and entrusting them to the cabinet collectively.
+In this, he was supported by Harish Boodhoo, but Jugnauth strongly objected.
+Bérenger then sought a parliamentary motion of no confidence to have Jugnauth replaced as prime minister by Prem Nababsing.
 Before the Legislative Assembly could vote on the matter, however, Jugnauth dissolved Parliament without any notice and called for new elections in August 1983.

-1983 General Elections
+Jugnauth formed a new political party, the Militant Socialist Movement, after the members of the MMM split in the aftermath of the falling out.

+Wilderness (1983–1990)

-At the August 1983 general elections Paul Bérenger stood as candidate of the MMM in Constituency No. 18 (Belle Rose and Quatre Bornes).
+In the 1983 general election, Bérenger stood as candidate of the MMM in Constituency No. 18 (Belle Rose and Quatre Bornes).
 But this time he was not elected whilst his rivals Michael Glover, Anil Gayan and Raj Virahsawmy of the MSM-Labour coalition were elected in that constituency.
+However, Bérenger was narrowly returned as a member after the allocation of additional seats to the Assembly, which was mandated by the constitution.